wabi69sabi/fly-away/README.md

 ### Sending JSON requests

 It is possible to send JSON requests to various endpoints.
-One example that can be tested with curl:

 A call that will return some Google maps API data is: